A central limit theorem and its application to the limiting distribution of volatility target index: Introduction

 is the \emph{risky asset leverage}, and $v_{n}$ is the \emph{realised annual variance}

 or equivalently,

-with $I_{0}>0$, $v_{0}>0$ and $\lambda\in(0,1)$ being some constants. \end{defn}
+with $v_{0}>0$ and $\lambda\in(0,1)$ being some constants. \end{defn}

+\begin{rem} (i) Intuitively, the leverage $w_{n}$ scales the risky asset return so that the volatility of the scaled return ``becomes'' the target volatility.
+And the remaining portion $1-w_{n}$ of capital is allocated to the risk-free asset.

+(ii) The parameters $\lambda$ and $\Delta t$ in Definition \ref{def:-3} are contractual parameters specified in the index rule book by the index publisher.
+The parameter $\lambda$ is typically selected from a set of commonly used values, while smaller values of $\Delta t$ are becoming increasingly popular for intraday volatility target indices. \end{rem}

 Note that the definition (\ref{eq:-86}) is model-free.
 However, it is not convenient for the study of its limiting distribution.
 This is because the right hand side of (\ref{eq:-86}) can be negative.
 The definition (\ref{eq:-1}) below is the continuous time version of (\ref{eq:-86}).
-As we will show in Proposition \ref{prop:} in the appendix, when the risky asset dynamics is given by (\ref{eq:}), the processes defined by (\ref{eq:-86}) and (\ref{eq:-1}) converge to the same limiting distribution.
+As we will show in Proposition \ref{prop:} in \nameref{sec:-4}, when the risky asset dynamics is given by (\ref{eq:}), the processes defined by (\ref{eq:-86}) and (\ref{eq:-1}) converge to the same limiting distribution.
 Moreover, the process defined by (\ref{eq:-1}) is always positive and more convenient for the study of the limiting distribution.
-Therefore, in this paper, we will adopt Definition \ref{def:-2} below. \begin{defn} The \emph{(continuous time) volatility target index }$\{I_{t}^{(N)}\}_{t\ge0}$ is defined to be the process
+Therefore, in this paper, we will adopt Definition \ref{def:-2} below, where the existence and uniqueness of solution of the stochastic differential equation is an immediate consequence of Itô's lemma. \begin{defn} The \emph{(continuous time) volatility target index }$\{I_{t}\}_{t\ge0}$ is defined to be the process

 \end{defn}